AntoLindo/AUESOME---Robustness-Test/README.md

 - apply lossy compression randomly on the train set to better network recongition on images with compression artefacts; ✅
 - reduce network complexity by deactivating some nodes. ✅

+OCTOBER 24th:

+Launching training of 10 epochs with the following proprieties:
+- 1024x1024px images;
+- updated dataset with personal digital photographs;
+- random jpeg compression 40% of the images;
+- batch size: 25;
+- loaded parameters: 8oct.

 ABOUT FILES

 AUSOME_rob_test (FOLDER) : All the working files to train and test the network.